vladzz/iPhone-AR-Toolkit/README.markdown

 * Ability to use both the Landscape and Portrait modes (Completed)
 * Use CoreLocation coordinates and update location as the user moves around.
 (Completed.)
 * Use CoreData to store coordinates (Not yet implemented.)
 * Ability to add different type of views to augment.
-(Not yet implemented.)
+(Completed 12/29/11.)
 * Ability to touch any of the augment views to handle other tasks.
 (Completed.)
 * Add a Radar Control (Not yet implemented)